RamonVGonzalez/EducationQuizApp/README.md

 Every coding task is optimized for readability and easy understanding.
 The display is also well styled for aesthetical purposes.
 Well, I will delay you no further,see for yourself.
+Here is the Google Drive link for downloading the application.:  https://drive.google.com/folderview?id=1sWWukb2nNc1EB_K0ii4vFX4rpN22lq8a
 Thanks to Udacity for making this possible.